zackmark29/Chrome2209-CDM-API/README.md

 # CHROME CDMAPI SRC

 # NOTE:
-# CHROME CDM 2209 WAS ALREADY REVOKED since 2021-12-06.
+# CHROME CDM 2209 IS ALREADY REVOKED since 2021-12-06.
 THIS IS NO LONGER WORKING

 - Ready to build
 - Compatible from python 3.6 to 3.10 (Can be set the minimum version in bat file, --py-limited-api=cp36)